globaltravelreport/global-travel-report/content/articles/1-discover-pragues-luxury-a-perfect-getaway-for-aussies.md

 ---
-title: 'Discover Prague''''s Luxury: A Perfect Getaway for Aussies'
+title: 'Discover Prague''s Luxury: A Perfect Getaway for Aussies'
 summary: >-

   Prague, with its enchanting streets and majestic historical sites, has always